AppleLamps/blueprints.md/README.md

 3. **Generate Code** - Run `blueprints generate-project` to create complete implementations
 4. **Get Production Code** - Receive fully functional code with imports, error handling, and documentation

-The system uses Claude AI to understand your blueprint specifications and generate idiomatic code in your target language, automatically inferring dependencies and following best practices.
+The system uses OpenRouter to understand your blueprint specifications and generate idiomatic code in your target language, automatically inferring dependencies and following best practices.

 ## Example: Task Management API